Eu station: History

 The station was previously called Gare d'Eu-La Chaussée or simply Gare de la Chaussée.
 It was opened by the Nord company on 11 May 1872 as part of the line between Longroy-Gamaches and Le Tréport-Mers.
 From 4 December 1888 when the line between Abbeville and Eu was opened, it was a transfer point for passengers travelling towards Dieppe.
 The line between Eu and Dieppe was closed on 2 October 1938 and has been partly turned into a footpath: le chemin vert du Petit Caux (Petit-Caux greenway).

 The station was also the terminus of a tramway which operated from 1902 to 1934 between Eu, Le Tréport and Mers-les-Bains, the tramway d'Eu-Le Tréport-Mers.

-The SNCF sold the station to a private individual; today it is an unmanned stop with only an automatic ticket dispenser.
+The SNCF sold the station to a private individual; today it is an unstaffed stop with only an automatic ticket dispenser.
 Train services to Abbeville were discontinued in 2018.